What is the Controlled Substances Act, and what does it have to do with the legal use of marijuana in the US?

 Currently, medical and recreational use of cannabis is legal only at the state level.
 However, it is mostly illegal at the federal level, creating tension and confusion for its advocates and opponents.
 The disconnect stems from the Controlled Substances Act that enlists marijuana as a restrictive drug.
 How did that come to be?
 And why does that matter?

-The blurred lines of marijuana legality are something that you should be considerate about, because where you use pot and how you use it may be different from one state to the next.
+The blurred lines of marijuana legality are something that you should be aware of because where you use pot and how you use it may be different from one state to the next.
 We are here to discuss some of the implications of the Controlled Substances Act to better educate you about where marijuana use stands today.

 What is the Controlled Substances Act?